FredHutch/cookbook-slurm-wlm/doc/using.md

 The templates provided in this cookbook will expose any and all key-value pairs in the attribute `node['slurm-wlm']['configs']` and use databags for node and partition definitions (see Defining Nodes and Partitions).
-The default will not configure a DBD host or database.
+The default will not configure a DBD host or account database.

 Your own templates can use attribute-values or could be a simple text file with no ERB.
 Note that minimally the attribute